ashishkupadhyay/DSA-Grind/README.md

 Legend: `☐` = not marked yet, `✓` = solved, `✗` = not solved.

-Where the screenshot showed a generic pattern instead of a direct LeetCode problem, I marked the number as `N/A`.

 | Category | LeetCode # | Question | Remark |